s1adem4n/tado-api-proxy/README.md

-# Tado API Proxy
+# tado API Proxy
-A proxy server to bypass Tado's new rate limits on their public API.
+A proxy server to bypass tado's new rate limits on their public API.
 It uses their browser OAuth2 client to authenticate requests, which has much higher rate limits.

 ## Usage
 Run the container with your credentials: